Jump to recipe →

 Southern Pineapple Casserole Recipe

-The ingredients that make up pineapple casserole are simple, but the results are always delicious.
-The sweetness of the pineapple pairs perfectly with savory melted cheese, while the buttery Ritz topping add a richness that makes it hard to resist.
+The ingredients that make up this pineapple cheese casserole are simple, but the results are always delicious.
+The sweetness of the pineapple pairs perfectly with savory melted cheese.
+Meanwhile, the buttery Ritz topping adds a richness that makes it hard to resist.
 It’s also a great way to use up the can of pineapple that’s been sitting in your pantry for the past year!

 Ingredients for Pineapple Casserole

-• Light brown sugar – Dark brown sugar works too, but it has a more pronounced molasses flavor.
+• 1/2 cup light brown sugar – Dark brown sugar works too, but it has a more pronounced molasses flavor.

-• Crushed pineapple – You can use tidbits instead, but don’t substitute chunks or rings!
+• 2 (20-ounce) cans crushed pineapple – You can use tidbits instead, but don’t substitute chunks or rings!
 It won’t work out the same.

-• Shredded cheddar cheese – A mild cheddar will melt best, while a sharp cheddar will have a stronger flavor.
+• 1 1/2 cups shredded cheddar cheese – A mild cheddar will melt best, while a sharp cheddar will have a stronger flavor.
+For the best taste and texture, buy a block of cheese, and grate it yourself.

-• Ritz crackers – Or another variety of buttery cracker.
+• 1 sleeve Ritz crackers – Or another variety of buttery crackers.

-• Unsalted butter – Melt this in a small saucepan or in a microwave-safe bowl.
+• 1/4 cup unsalted butter – Melt this in a small saucepan or a microwave-safe bowl.

 Variations